 Tickets are €31.90 for adults and €23.80 for under 12’s.
 If you’re going to be visiting some of the other attractions in the City of Arts and Sciences it’s worth buying your tickets together to get a discount.

+One of our favourite things to do in Valencia with kids of all ages is pay a visit to the science museum.
 The Museu in the City of Arts and Sciences is housed in a huge building with three floors of amazing exhibitions on science and technology.

 There is a whole area dedicated children, ‘Kiddies Corner’, with lots of hands on and interactive displays.
 In fact the motto of the whole museum is ‘Prohibido No Tocar’ which means it’s forbidden NOT to touch!